top of page

 Can I roll over QSBS gains if I sell before 5 years?

 Yes, Section 1045 of the tax code allows you to defer the gain by rolling the proceeds into another QSBS-eligible stock within 60 days of the sale.
-This is a strategy if you leave a company early, but beware, it can be complicated and risky.
+This strategy can preserve the tax benefit if you leave a company early, but it involves strict timelines and investment risks.

 What is "QSBS stacking"?